Nutrition support and tube feeding with cancer

 Parenteral nutrition (PN)

-It may be needed if:
+It may be needed in either of the following situations:

 The thought of having tube feeding at home may make you feel anxious.
 Before you are discharged from hospital, you will be shown how to manage your feeding system.
 If you have a carer, they will be shown too.
 You are usually given written instructions to help when you are at home.

-NHS trusts often work in partnership with specialist home-care companies to make sure people who go home with feeding have the support they need.
+NHS trusts often work in partnership with specialist home-care companies to make sure people who go home with tube feeding have the support they need.

 Your feelings about tube feeding